ArpitxGit/Chat-dApp/README.md

 -> A decentralized Chat Application on Avalanche's Fuji test-network.
 -> The dApp will allow users to connect with other people and chat with them.
 -> Smart contract using Solidity which will be deployed on Avalanche's C-chain.
--> A basic, easy-to-use UI developed using ReactJS.
+-> Easy-to-use UI developed using ReactJS.

 # What is Avalanche and Why Avalanche?